All Episodes

 It's buried a lot of layers down.

-I don't even know if it's that many layers down because uh I think we have a video to watch, don't we?
+I don't even know if it's that many layers down because I think we have a video to watch, don't we?

-Um, you think in the quiet evening with a glass of wine, the thoughts going through the head area.
+And I tell you what, man, what you think in the quiet evening with a glass of wine, the thoughts going through the head are bad.

 I'm just saying, you know, look at women's literature.

-Well, you I mean, literally all the women's literature is um he's awful, but oh he's yeah, he's he's unbelievably saucy because he's awful.
+I mean, literally all the women's literature is he's awful, but always.

 Look at those muscles.

-And uh wrong, you know.
+And am I wrong, you know?

-No, I mean look, again, you know, she needs to occupy her time with something.
+No, I mean, look, again, you know, she needs to occupy her time with something.

-Uh United against the Trump administration's hate and the complicity of the UK government.
+United against the Trump administration's hate and the complicity of the UK government.

-You're inclusive, diverse and grassroots.
+You're inclusive, diverse, and grassroots.

 I don't believe a grassroots for a second.